Homeschooling: how to keep science fun (tips for parents)

 Curiosity and enthusiasm go hand-in-hand, so take advantage of your child's questions.
 A simple "how?" or "why?" from you or your homeschooler can spark a world of investigation.

 Asking questions is actually a fundamental part of science, after all.
-Those hows and whys can incite hypotheses, drive experiments and fuel curiosity
+Those hows and whys can incite hypotheses, drive experiments and fuel curiosity.

 3. Support exploration

 Remember that science is sometimes messy.
 Lots of children (and sometimes parents) can be deterred from the subject if they are anxious about the hands-on elements of it.
+This could be for a number of reasons, including a lack of self-confidence or a sensory overwhelm.

 The best thing to do is lead by example.
 Try to get involved with messy science experiments, even if it makes you a little squeamish.
+It's all for the greater good.
+Remember that interactive lessons can often be the most memorable.

 4. Celebrate trial and error